Moravian Church: Ecumenical relations

 One aspect of Moravian history and mission is the diaspora work in Germany and Eastern Europe, seeking to deepen and encourage the Christian life among members of the territorial churches, particularly in Poland and the Baltic states and throughout German-speaking lands.
 Count Zinzendorf's ideal was a fellowship of all Christians, regardless of denominational names, and the Moravian Brethren sought in the Diaspora not to convert people to the Moravian Church but to awaken the hearts of believers and make them better members of the churches to which they already belonged.

 At first the object of suspicion, in the course of time the Moravian Diaspora workers became valued co-workers in eastern Europe.
 This Diaspora work suffered almost total destruction in World War II, but is still carried on within the territorial churches of Germany.
 With the restored independence of Estonia and Latvia, it was revealed that much of the Diaspora Work there had been kept alive in spite of occupation and annexation by the Soviet Union, which had held to the doctrine of state atheism.

+A service of worship in a Moravian congregation in Stockholm, Sweden.
+In Sweden, the two existant Moravian congregations are part of the Evangelical-Lutheran Church of Sweden.

+In Sweden, the Lutheranism was the established state religion in the form of the Church of Sweden, when moravian thoughts and influence reached the country in the mid 1700s.
+Because of the conventicle act, membership and worship outside of the state church was forbidden, and both priests and lay people who were influenced by Moravian theology stayed within the Church of Sweden and formed small societies worshipping, rather than independent churches.
+Even after abolishing the laws and until this day the small Moravian movement has stayed within the Lutheran, now dis-established, Church of Sweden and therefore fully adhere to its Lutheran confessions.
+There are currently two Moravian congregations in the country, one in Stockholm and one in Gothenburg, both served by priests ordained in the Church of Sweden.
+There, a member of the movement is commonly called Herrnhutare, meaning "a Herrnhuter" while the movement in general is called Herrnhutism.